Face Lift / Chin Lift in Dubai

 Unless your surgeon is extremely fast, we do not recommend performing concurrently major surgery of the body as marathon 7- 9 hour surgeries are associated with higher infection rates, anesthesia related complications, and fatal blood clots traveling from the leg to the lungs.

-You can reduce your risks by closely following your surgeon’s advice both before and after surgery and refrain from smoking for several days before and after your surgery.
+You can reduce your risks by closely following your surgeon’s advice both before and after a face lift or chin lift procedure, and refrain from smoking for several days before and after your surgery.

 The hair around your temples may be thin and your skin may feel dry and rough for a few weeks.
 Men may find they have to shave in new places-behind the neck and ears-where areas of beard- growing skin have been repositioned.
 The hair in these areas can be permanently reduced with laser hair removal.